Cirras/eo-protocol/docs/types.md

 ### Structs
 - Defined by [\<struct>](elements.md#the-struct-element) elements.
-- They are variable-sized when any of the following are present:
+- Their size is **variable** when any of the following are present:
     - `field` where any of the following are true:
         - the type is variable-sized.
         - the `optional` attribute is true.